Why report insurance fraud?

 Where can I report insurance fraud?

-You can report insurance fraud to the Insurance Crime Control Center (CBV) of the Dutch Association of Insurers.
+You can report insurance fraud to the Center for Combating Insurance Crime(CBV) of the Dutch Association of Insurers.
 The CBV was established specifically to help insurers combat insurance crime.
-Not only insurance fraud, but also cybercrime, extortion, blackmail, money laundering or corruption among staff and business associates.
+This includes not only insurance fraud, but also cybercrime, extortion, blackmail, money laundering, and corruption among staff and business associates.

 What types of insurance fraud can I report?